jake222colostate/nexus-chronicles-unite/README.md

 - Items dropped from enemies and meteors are stored in a global inventory.
 - The inventory is visible in a sidebar on the left of the game view.
 - A "Nexus World" button below the tap button opens a 3D scene to view items.
+- Use the "Back" button in the Nexus World to return to the main game.